 (3) An officer or member of a permanent fire brigade who attends an incident attended by a brigade may take command of the brigade.

-[Regulation 187B inserted in Gazette 16 May 2003 p.
+[Regulation 187B inserted: Gazette 16 May 2003 p.
 1749.]

 187C.
 Brigades’ duties at incidents

 A brigade’s duties at an incident attended by the brigade are not completed until —